For animal lovers, finding a stray dog means wanting to offer help and find their owners or a safe place for them.

-Does their body language look aggressive such as raised guard hairs, a straightened tail, or growling?
+Does their body language, such as raised guard hairs, a straightened tail, or growling, look aggressive?

-If the dog is injured, or gives off signs of aggression, back away slowly and call animal control for help.
+If the dog is injured or shows aggression, back away slowly and call animal control for help.

 If the dog approaches you, avoid making direct eye contact.

-In the animal world, direct eye contact is also seen as threatening behavior.
+Direct eye contact is also seen as threatening in the animal world.

 If the dog responds to your voice and approaches, do not stick out your hand for them to sniff.

-Sticking your hand out may seem like a natural reaction, but could be perceived as threatening and invite a bite.
+Sticking your hand out may seem like a natural reaction but it could be perceived as threatening and invite a dog bite.

-Allow the dog to approach and smell you while you continue to speak calmly and soothingly.
+Allow the dog to approach and smell you while you speak calmly and soothingly.